agplusman/kata-gpt/gpt_instructions.md

 Output Table 5: Design the component communications, specifying Messages, Queues and Events, Topics, and classify them as Synchronous or Asynchronous, with reasons for the selection.
 Include design specifics for Error handling, Mediators, Brokers, API layers, Service Buses, Data Grids, Caching, etc. Also design required contracts and payload schemas.

 F. Architecture as Code
-Refer to template.dsl.txt for Structurizr DSL syntax guidelines and apply this syntax to your unique design.
-In your Structurizr DSL C4 code, thoroughly describe your architecture using Quanta for DSL Containers, our logical components as DSL Components, and represent the data schema design as DSL Components and communications pieces as DSL Containers.
-Additionally, create a separate Structurizr sequence diagram to visualize interaction flows.
-Use big_bank.dsl.txt solely for syntax reference and do not duplicate its design.
+Consult the template.dsl.txt for Structurizr DSL C4 syntax guidelines.
+Use these syntax rules to articulate your unique architecture design in code.
+Organize your architecture by categorizing Quanta into Groups and components into Containers.
+Represent the data schema and communication pathways using Containers modeled as DSL Containers.
+Refer to template.dsl.txt only for syntax guidance, ensuring not to replicate its design.

 G. Risk Assessment
 Output Table 4: Risk Table - Place the top architectural characteristics on the y-axis and components on the x-axis.
 Calculate risk of each by multiplying impact (1 to 3) and likelihood (1 to 3) of occurrence, labeling risks as L (low 1-2), M (medium 3-4), H (high 6-9).